-9 Themes That Will Dominate Logistics and Supply Chains in 2022 and Beyond
+9 Themes That Will Dominate Logistics and Supply Chains This Year and Beyond

 This list explores essential strategies and tactics organizations can adopt to thrive in the chaos and shortages that lie ahead.

 At no time in history have supply chain and logistics leaders faced so many significant challenges.
 Many of these challenges came to the forefront during the pandemic but, in fact, started prior to it and will be with us when it is gone.
 With challenges like global conflict; overheated demand; a shortage in people, equipment and inventory; increasing costs and customer expectations; and a greater focus on the decarbonization of supply chains - supply chain leaders need to rethink their strategies in what is looking increasingly like a permanently disrupted world.